 In the Agile development framework, a user story is one of the final steps of the project’s Requirements phase.
 At this point in the project, the organization has decided on the ideal level of detail of the solution and the scope of the organizational changes; including considerations for potential impacts on all stakeholders—more to come on that topic later in this blog series.
 At this point, the Scrum Team and the organization’s Subject Matter Experts (SMEs) are prepared to write user stories.

 Quick Reminder: A user story is a detailed description of a requirement containing the information needed to estimate the level of effort to fulfill the requirement, and for the developers to understand what exactly to build.
-Regularly visit learning.anaplan.com to refresh your memory!
+Regularly visit the Academy to refresh your memory!

-In my experience, the most successful Anaplan projects are those which allocate 25% of the total timeline to requirements alone.
-Thus, if your project’s scope of work (SOW) specifies 10 weeks of build and user acceptance testing (UAT) with one week of launchpad training, then you should allocate at least 4 weeks to requirements and user stories.
-How does that 25% figure compare to your expectations?
+In my experience, the most successful Anaplan projects are those which allocate 25 percent of the total timeline to requirements alone.
+Thus, if your project’s scope of work (SOW) specifies 10 weeks of build and user acceptance testing (UAT) with one week of launchpad training, then you should allocate at least four weeks to requirements and user stories.
+How does that 25 percent figure compare to your expectations?

 Another time-consuming aspect of story writing is the necessity for agreement.
 Each individual has an idea of what they want and what deserves priority.
 These ideas can knowingly or unknowingly be at odds with others.
 How do these competing opinions reconcile?
 We can accomplish this only via interpersonal conversation.
 A whiteboard and markers certainly help, too.

-Conversation is what drives agreement among all parties, and this can be very time consuming.
+Conversation is what drives agreement among all parties, and this can be very time-consuming.
 Good leaders should encourage these conversations, however tough (and sometimes painful) they might be.
-Successful outcomes can only be reached when the organization faces and resolves the tough questions.
+Successful outcomes can only be reached when the organization faces and resolves tough questions.
 Project managers and sponsors need to be aware of this and allocate time for lengthy and detailed conversation into the project plan.